The Breakdown of the Backpack Program

 Sending home food enough to provide a weekend’s worth of balanced meals for the entire family, results are two-fold.
 For the child, it means returning to school Monday alert and ready to thrive in the classroom; at the same time, reducing hunger at home improves living conditions, reducing anxiety and bolstering morale for both child and family.

-To learn more about the Backpack Program, or to sponsor a child or site, contact Taylor Strasser, advancement manager, at 904.730.8245 or e-mail firstname.lastname@example.org.
+To learn more about the Backpack Program, or to sponsor a child or site, contact Taylor Strasser, Director of Advancement, at 904.730.8245 or e-mail firstname.lastname@example.org.